gkotian/gkotian.github.io/travels/_posts/2010-04-29-travel-week.md

 title: Travel week
 categories:
 - Ecuador
-excerpt: I was going to take a week off to travel with Nicolas & Lizzy.
-But Nicolas had to stay back and finish the theatre show he had been working on at the library and Lizzy had been bitten by a dog a few days earlier.
-So it looked like I would be going on my own.
 ---

 I was going to take a week off to travel with Nicolas & Lizzy.
 But Nicolas had